pism/pism/doc/sphinx/manual/modeling-choices/marine/calving.rst

 transport scheme at the ice shelf terminus.
 Ice shelf front advance and retreat due to calving are limited to a maximum of one grid cell length per (adaptive) time step.
-The calving rate (velocity) from ``eigen_calving`` can be used to limit the overall timestep of PISM--thus slowing down all of PISM--by using :opt:`-calving_cfl`.
+The calving rate (velocity) from ``eigen_calving`` can be used to limit the overall timestep of PISM--thus slowing down all of PISM--by using :opt:`-front_retreat_cfl`.
 This "CFL"-type time-step limitation is definitely recommended in high-resolution runs which attempt to model calving position accurately.
 Without this option, under certain conditions where PISM's adaptive time step happens to be long enough, dendritic structures can appear at